rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon/index.template.markdown

 if there is anything that we can improve to make it more clear and make the future a little smoother.

-One thing I notice is that we are not passing around (x, y) coordinates in a lot of places, and objects keep track of the x and y coordinates.
+One thing I notice is that we are passing around (x, y) coordinates in a lot of places, and objects keep track of the x and y coordinates.
 Here is the balloon class for example: